 Fast-forward to arrival in my new host family home.
-Mother, father, grandmother, three brothers and four sisters (and two dogs) – my new home was a busy place!
-My sisters ranged in age from 2 to 16 and brothers from ages 17 to 21.
+With a mother, father, grandmother, three brothers, four sisters, and two dogs, my new home was a busy place!
+My sisters ranged in age from 2 to 16, and brothers from ages 17 to 21.

-After some settling in time, I presented my gifts for the family to my host parents.
-In Herero and Damara tribal heritage, one does not give gifts directly to children but instead allows their parents to decide what and when is best to distribute.
+After some settling in time, I presented my gifts to my host parents.
+In Herero and Damara tribal heritage, one does not give gifts directly to children but, instead, allows their parents to decide what and when is best to distribute.

 Little by little, over the next week or so, the items were distributed and shared by all.
-The chocolate-covered fruit was a big hit, the freeze-dried cheese… well, not so much.
-My host brothers enjoyed the finger football game and together we all perused the pictures in the book while discussing the four seasons and why leaves change into bright colors during fall.
+The chocolate-covered fruit was a big hit, the freeze-dried cheese…well, not so much.
+My host brothers enjoyed the finger football game.
+Together, we all perused the pictures in the book and discussed the four seasons and why leaves change into bright colors during fall.

 The first thing everyone did (including the older family members) was completely submerge a hand and arm into the snow basins.
 “It’s so cold!”
-“It’s so soft!” they all exclaimed.
+They exclaimed.
+“It’s so soft!” .

 It was fun to see my siblings’ minds run wild with the idea of looking up into the sky and seeing snowflakes (each one unique) dropping down and landing on your nose.